spiral/docs/storage/servers.md

 The StorageManager component support multiple servers and buckets for each of the server.
 Server connection configuration is located in `storage` config and can be altered in runtime by talking to `StorageInterface`.

 ## Local Server
 `FilesInterface` stores data on local hard-drive.
-It has only one global option "home" which every bucket directory will be related to, bucket options must include storage directory and optional mode (by default RUNTIME - 755).
+It has only one global option "home" which every bucket directory must be related to, bucket options must include storage directory and optional mode (by default RUNTIME - 755).

 Example server definition: